2uchan/PyCAN/README.md

 node.data_remove(data_name)  ## Remove the data added to the system.

 node.data_search(data_name)  ## Receive the desired data by finding and retrieving it.
-In the case of searching for files, you can still use the same function. recieved_data = node.recieved_data(data_name)  ## Return the received data.
+In the case of searching for files, you can still use the same function. received_data = node.received_data(data_name)  ## Return the received data.
 If a file search was requested, and the file is saved, then the return process is not required.
 ```

 ## Verification